New Feature The new Enroute globally accelerated DNS platform is live! Read more ›

 Frequently Asked Questions

-A cloud server is a virtual server, or VPS, that operates within a cloud computing infrastructure.
+A cloud server is a virtual server that operates within a cloud computing infrastructure.
 It is essentially a virtualized server that runs in a cloud computing environment, a collection of interconnected servers and other computing resources delivered over the internet.

 Cloud servers can be used for various purposes, such as web hosting, data storage, application hosting, and more.
 They offer many advantages over traditional physical servers, such as scalability, flexibility, and cost-effectiveness.
 With a cloud server, users can easily scale their computing resources up or down as needed, and they only pay for the resources they use.